Watch Science Channel Live Stream Online

 You get unlimited Cloud DVR with either channel bundle.
 There’s an on-demand catalog of shows, too.
 When you mark a show to record, Philo will do it for the whole season automatically.
 Subscribers can have up to three simultaneous live streams at once.

-You’ll need a Roku, Apple TV, Amazon Fire TV, Android TV or iPhone to live stream Science Channel within the Philo app.
-Philo debuted its service in November, so the company is still working on expanding its device support.
+You’ll need a Roku, Apple TV, Amazon Fire TV or an iPhone to live stream Science Channel within the Philo app.

-If you already have an Apple TV, Fire TV or Xbox One, you can also use your Philo credentials to sign in to TV Everywhere apps for just about all your channels.
+If you already have an Apple TV, Fire TV or Xbox One, you can also use your Philo credentials to activate TV Everywhere apps for just about all your channels.

 Let’s review a few more options to make sure all your questions are answered.